MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

     area, just explanation enough to understand this new API, rather than telling the reader "go read 100 pages of background information posted at ...".
 -->
-We are redesigning the download experience by providing a DownloadStarting event, and exposing a downloadItem object with all associated download metadata.
+We are redesigning the download experience by providing a DownloadStarting event, and exposing a DownloadItem object with all associated download metadata.
 With this you will be able to block downloads, save to a different path, and have access to the required metadata to build your own download UI.

 In this document we describe the updated API.
 We'd appreciate your feedback.